BellaMrx/HTML_Guide/README.md

     - 7.1.
 Define an area for forms
     - 7.2.
 The HTML input fields for forms
     - 7.3.
 Special types of input fields
     - 7.4.
+Interactive HTML elements
+    - 7.5.
 Send form data with PHP

 --------------------------------------------------------------------------------------------